xtuml/otel2puml/docs/development/end-to-end-tests/Constraints/Simple.md

 #### Simple
 ![](/end-to-end-pumls/constraints/simple/AND/multiple_same_event_AND.svg)

-prodcues this result using the tool
+produces this result using the tool

 ![](/end-to-end-pumls/constraints/simple/AND/multiple_same_event_AND_equiv.svg)